boylett/opaqueregions.js/README.md

 # opaqueregions.js
-Quick javascript function to retrieve non-transparent regions from a transparent canvas
+Quick javascript function to retrieve non-transparent regions from a transparent canvas.
+[See it in action](https://codepen.io/boylett/pen/vYvZodj).

 ## Usage
 `opaqueregions(source, x, y, width, height)`